How-To: Use custom data sources with db-ally#

 Creating a custom view#

-In db-ally, the typical approach is to have a base view that inherits from MethodsBaseView and implements elements specific to a type of data source (for example, SqlAlchemyBaseView is a base view provided by db-ally).
+is a base view provided by db-ally).
 Subsequently, you can create views that inherit from this base view, reflecting business logic specific to given use cases, including defining the filter methods.

-For our example, let's create a base class called FilteredIterableBaseView:
+For our example, let's create a base class called FilteredIterableBaseView

 from db_ally import MethodsBaseView